-Start with Part I here: The Importance of Layer Organization in Commercial Retouching – Part I.
+Part I: The Importance of Layer Organization in Commercial Retouching – Part I

-Part II can be found here: The Importance of Layer Organization in Product Retouching – Part II.
+Part II: The Importance of Layer Organization in Product Retouching – Part II

-Part III can be found here: The Importance of Layer Organization in Product Retouching – Part III.
+Part III: The Importance of Layer Organization in Product Retouching – Part III

 Grouping Adjustment Layers

 Without proper organization, placement of colour adjustment and grading layers can quickly get out of control because of the number of additional layers involved.
 If you just place adjustment layers anywhere, they can affect everything underneath them, and you can quite easily get confused.